Vikseko/PyDJD/README.md

 # Installation

-pip3 install ordered-set
+"pip3 install ordered-set"

 If you are using CPython:
-pip3 install sortedcontainers
+"pip3 install sortedcontainers"

 If you are using PyPy:
-pip3 install SortedSet
+"pip3 install SortedSet"
+and change Imports.py.

 # Usage